 Diagnosis is based on clinical findings and the improvement of symptoms with the administration of oral L-dopa.
 The finding of homozygous TH mutations confirms diagnosis.
 Low levels of the dopamine metabolite homovanillic acid (HVA), 5-hydroxyindoleacetic acid (5-HIAA) and 3-methoxy-4-hydroxyphenylethylene glycol (MHPG) are found in the cerebrospinal fluid (CSF) of patients with DYT5b.
 HVA concentrations and the HVA/5-HIAA ratio in CSF appear to correlate with the age of onset and the severity of the phenotype.

-Differential diagnoses include different forms of DRD (e.g. autosomal dominant DRD), early onset torsion dystonia, myoclonic dystonia (see these terms) and other types of early-onset parkinsonism.
+Differential diagnoses include different forms of DRD (e.g. autosomal dominant DRD), early onset torsion dystonia, myoclonic dystonia and other types of early-onset parkinsonism.
 It can also be mistaken for cerebral palsy or spastic paraplegia.
-Differential diagnoses that need to be considered for the more severe, encephalopathy-like phenotype include febrile infection-related epilepsy syndrome, neonatal hypoxic and ischemic brain injury (see these terms), other tetrahydrobiopterin (BH4)-related enzyme deficiencies and mitochondrial disorders.
+Differential diagnoses that need to be considered for the more severe, encephalopathy-like phenotype include febrile infection-related epilepsy syndrome, neonatal hypoxic and ischemic brain injury, other tetrahydrobiopterin (BH4)-related enzyme deficiencies and mitochondrial disorders.

 Prenatal diagnosis is possible in families with a known TH mutation.